UniversitaDellaCalabria/uniCMS/docs/source/contents/how_it_works.rst

 - Menu object
 - MenuItem objects
 - How a MenuItem can inherit contents from a publication
-- Render an Interactive Menu in a HTML template, examples from the demo project
+- Render an Interactive Menu in a HTML template, references to uniCMS's' Teamplates documentation

 Publications and Handlers